tinted-theming/home/README.md

-Submitting a repository to [base16-project-contrib](https://github.com/base16-project-contrib) and continuing to work on it is a great way to get involved and get noticed as a maintainer so you can work towards getting added to the base16-project team.
+Submitting a repository to [base16-project-contrib](https://github.com/base16-project-contrib) and continuing to work on it is a great way to get involved and get noticed as a maintainer so you can work towards getting added to the project team.

 ### Unofficial Templates